Before You Arrive...

 Family members and friends are welcome to eat in your room with you.
 Visitors may go to the cafeteria, buy a meal and bring it back to the patient room.
 Family members and guardians, who are staying with a child or a critically ill patient, may request a guest tray from the nurse.

-Room Service Dining is offered to hospital patients between 7:00 AM and 5:30 PM daily.
-Guest trays are also available in the cafeteria for $5 per tray.
-Cafeteria Hours are:
+Room Service Dining is offered to hospital patients between 8:00 AM and 5:30 PM daily.

 Wheelchairs are available on all nursing units, but getting in and out of them without assistance may be hazardous.
 Please ask for help from a member of the hospital staff.